case-contract-testing/contract-case/docs/maintainers/MaintainerLogs.md

 - General control flow
 - Choices that ContractCase makes (what is happening)
 - Context at creation time
+- When throwing an error, log all information used to decide to throw that error.

 ## Deep Maintainer debug